metacpan/metacpan-cpan-extracted/distros/A/App-LXC-Container/README.md

 In the main window you now add the needed programs: Select `+` in the `packages` box followed by the programs `chromium` and `evince` in the file-selection dialogue.  `OK` in the later should now present you with your Linux distribution's packages for those programs.
+(Note that if you're configuring a container for a 3rd party application missing correct dependencies, e.g. something installed outside of the package management, you can use `++` to determine the packages of the shared libraries needed for it.)

 Next select full network access, X11 and audio support using the radio- and check-boxes near the bottom.
 Finally select `+` in the `users` box to add